dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 Then the line manager asked me to wait five minutes got out and came back.
 There was the following comment he was told from the other person: *"Dimitrios is asking so many questions, I do not know what is wrong just cannot understand why he doesn't get what he needs to do on the first time"*.
 I should just execute whatever was communicated.
 My probing for context and additional information could only be a result of not getting it right for the first time.
 Wow, really?

-## Peer to Peer versus Master/Slave
+## B. Peer to Peer versus Master/Slave

-Borrowing from computer systems architecture, another way to frame the same argument would be a "peer to peer" versus a "master/slave" (4) approach.
-In a peer to peer company, the management sets priorities and targets, internal rules as well as manages the business culture.
-It is up to the different departments, the peers, to fulfil the above acting in the best interests of the organisation.
-Different departments and people have their own **relative importance**, needs and targets within the the organization.
+Borrowing from computer systems architecture, another way to frame the same argument would be a "*peer to peer*" compared against say a "*master/slave*" (4) approach.
+In a peer to peer setting, top level management sets priorities and targets, internal rules as well as curates the business culture.
+It is up to the different departments, the peers, to fulfil their mission acting in the best interests of the organisation.
+Different departments and people have their own **relative importance**, needs and targets within the the organization's boundaries.

-In a "master/slave" environment the people on the "master" side dictate to the "client" ones what to do.
-Between those two the relationship cannot be anything but **binary** maybe with some politeness as icing on top for sugar-coating purposes.
-When you are on the "master" side whatever you say must be more or less be implemented, on the "slave" side you can more or less obey - no middle ground.
-To make matters worse even in technology related companies IT is always on the "slave" side.
+In a "*master/slave*" environment there is a documented or implied hierarchy.
+People on the "master" side dictate to the ones on the "client" what to do, without any need for justification or options.
+Also there is no collaboration between departments, only a respect to that hierarchy.
+Between business functions or teams the relationship cannot be anything else but **binary**.
+Politeness is utilised for sugar-coating purposes.
+I am referring to the very well documented "*could you please have this report ready by 16:00?*", which is not a question, there is no please and 16:00 is not something to be debated.
+When you are on the "master" side whatever you say must be fulfilled and the way you want to, if you are on the "slave" side your purpose is to obey.

-There was the experience with the communications revamp: The development team was in the last phases of a refactoring that had the introduction of some significant functionality as a by-product and a specific technology for which that girl, let's call her Aruna was interested in (5).
-At that point people from customer service ~~asked~~ ordered us to do yet another re-write of the email communication to our users because "important client X said so".
-To our pleas for pushing it back for a week so that we could finish what we were doing, moreover as it had been pushed back more than once, we got a display of power: we say you do, STFU in between and move on "please".
-Even the argument that the refactoring would be further delayed because of the context switch fell to deaf ears: "No we can inject additional work and the schedule remains the same".
-The story ended with our friend Aruna starting to update her CV and leaving the company in two months after the incident to greener pastures.
-The injected stuff was half baked because it just did not fit the flow, "big client X" did not end up happy.
-Rafactoring got severely cut down.
-COmpany suffered but at least the master/slave model preserved thanks God.
+Something that makes things worse in my profession is that even in technology oriented companies, IT is always on the "slave" side.

-Before further dive in to other observations two specific manifestations of the master/slave model: Chinese whispers and the "c-word" in the next post.
+Two observations related to the *master/slave* model is the existence of Chinese whispers and the malevolence attached to the "c-word".
+Some more thoughts follow, while the skimming reader might prefer to jump to section C.

 ### It is better to say yes and do it wrong than talk and do it right